berkshelf/vagrant-berkshelf/README.md

 The plugin will look in your current working directory for your `Berksfile` by default.
 Just ensure that your Berksfile exists and when you run `vagrant up`, `vagrant provision`, or `vagrant destroy` the Berkshelf integration will automatically kick in!

+The Vagrant Bookshelf plugin does not support multi-machine Vagrantfiles.

 ## Getting Help

 * If you have an issue: report it on the [issue tracker](https://github.com/berkshelf/berkshelf/issues)